 - Last updated:

-The domestic cat becomes feral (wild) when it is abandoned or strays from a domestic situation.
+Feral Cats are those that are born on the wild, in some cases domestic cats are abandoned or stray from a domestic situation, these cats then revert to a semi-feral (wild) state.
 Semi-feral cats scavenge rubbish scraps and shelter in abandoned structures.
 The true feral cat does not rely on humans at all, obtaining its food and shelter from the natural environment.

 Feral cats are considered to be a serious threat to native animals.
 They hunt and kill large numbers of native animals.
 Feral cats also spread toxoplasmosis, which is a disease that is particularly harmful to wallabies and kangaroos.